denis-migdal/Cours/src/struct/calc/README.md

 		- merge : can't merge
 		- unmerge : can't unmerge
 		- merge_center : only one selected...
-	- arrow keys/click on merged cells...
 	- format monnaie : select...
 	- top bar...
 	- borders
 	- cond format.
 	- align_* resets indent...
-	- default format prec (hard)
+	- default format digit precision (hard)
 	- cancel number format when clicking on it...
 - formula
 	- move/resize ref plages.
-	- add ref plages.
+	- add ref plages by clicking.
-	- cache result in the formula ?
+	- cache result in the formula ? [require for aleas]
+	- errors in formulas
 - selection
 	- test other features
 	- cell should not be highlighted if only one + cursor on it.